MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-668-Student-Assistance-General-Provisions/subpart-D-Institutional-Financial-Assistance-Information-Students/section-668.41.md

 (i) The information provided in compliance with this paragraph may be gathered from -

-(A) The institution's placement rate for any program, if it calculates such a rate;
+(A) The institution's placement rate for any program, if it publishes or uses in advertising such a rate;

 (B) State data systems;